Singerie: History

-Comical scenes with monkeys appearing in human attire and a human environment originated as a pictorial genre in Flemish painting in the 16th century and were further developed in the 17th century.
-The Flemish engraver Pieter van der Borcht introduced the singerie as an independent theme around 1575 in a series of prints, which are strongly embedded in the artistic tradition of Pieter Bruegel the Elder, whose 1562 Two Monkeys probably started the craze.
-These prints were widely disseminated and the theme was then picked up by other Flemish artists, in particular by those in Antwerp such as Frans Francken the Younger, Jan Brueghel the Elder and the Younger, Sebastiaen Vrancx and Jan van Kessel the Elder.
+Comical scenes with monkeys appearing in human attire and a human environment originated as a pictorial genre in Flemish prints in the 16th century and were further developed in paintings from the 17th century onwards.
+The Flemish engraver Pieter van der Borcht introduced the singerie as an independent theme around 1575 in a series of prints, which are strongly embedded in the artistic tradition of Pieter Bruegel the Elder, whose small 1562 Two Monkeys was a predecessor.
+The main precursors to the Singeries are earlier depictions of a sleeping man being robbed by several monkeys, often portrayed as a merchant, which first appeared in 1340.

+These prints were widely disseminated and the theme was then picked up by Flemish painters, at first by those in Antwerp such as Frans Francken the Younger, Jan Brueghel the Elder and the Younger, Sebastiaen Vrancx and Jan van Kessel the Elder.
 David Teniers the Younger became the principal practitioner of the genre and developed it further with his younger brother Abraham Teniers.
 The two brothers were able to cater to the prevailing taste in the art market and were thus instrumental in spreading the genre outside Flanders.
 Later in the 17th century artists like Nicolaes van Verendael, principally known as a painter of flower still lifes started to paint "monkey scenes" as well.

 Singeries became popular among French artists in the early 18th century.
 French decorator and designer Jean Berain the Elder included dressed figures of monkeys in many wall decorations, the great royal ébéniste André Charles Boulle used them in his work and Watteau painted The Monkey Sculptor, a critique of art and artists' habit of "aping" nature.